Business Licenses and Permits

 Each city and county has specific permits that must be approved.
 Whether your business must have a permit depends on your business type and location.
 For example, a home-based business must usually obtain a variance from the municipality to do business in a residential area.
 Zoning permits are also discussed in this article.

-Every town, city, and county has special kinds of licenses to do business in their domain.
-Special events usually require a permit, as do certain types of items sold (liquor licenses, for example).
+Every town, city, and county also has special kinds of licenses to do business in their domain.
+Special events where businesses are present (like craft fairs or farmer's markets) usually require a permit, as do certain types of items sold (liquor licenses, for example).
 Check with your local business office to see what types of licenses or permits might be required.

 Building and Zoning Permits

-You may also need to deal with zoning restrictions if you want to change from one type of zoning to another.
-For a home business, or a business in an area previously not zoned for your type of business, you may need to request a zoning change.
-Depending on your business classification, you may also need a health permit before you can open your business, and you will need to submit to an annual health department review.
+You may also need to deal with zoning restrictions if you want to change from one type to another.
+For a home business or a business in an area previously not zoned for your type of business, you may need to request a zoning change, called a zoning variance.